arloesol/pierdoc/pier/pricing.md

 Each push or pull of a docker image causes network use

-## Account types
+## Pier plans

-We offer 3 account types : Basic, Silver and Gold
+We offer 3 Pier plans : Basic, Silver and Gold

-Each account type offers a certain level of data storage and network use per month
+Each plan offers a certain level of data storage and network use per month

-You can pay for your account on a monthly, quarterly or yearly basis
+You can pay for your plan on a monthly, quarterly or yearly basis.

 Account | Storage | Network | monthly | quarterly | yearly